aquasecurity/trivy/README.md

 The lightweight DB doesn't contain vulnerability detail such as descriptions and references.
 Because of that, the size of the DB is smaller and the download is faster.

-You can search vulnerability details on the NVD website. https://nvd.nist.gov/vuln/search
+https://nvd.nist.gov/vuln/search

 This option is useful when you don't need vulnerability details.
 This option should be suitable for CI/CD.